 When it comes to choosing a hammock it can be confusing at times with all the different materials on offer.
 So what is the difference and what might be most suitable for you?

-- Polyester (due summer 2018/2019) - a slightly firmer feel with less give than cotton, but still very comfortable and supportive.
+- Polyester - very thick, soft cord, extremely comfortable and supportive.
 Quicker drying than cotton and excellent weather resistance for all summer outdoor use.
+Available in black or white only.

-- Nylon (available) - firmer feel, slightly stronger, quicker drying and more durable than cotton (soon to be discontinued in favour of mercerised and polyester material).
+- Nylon - firmer feel, slightly stronger, quicker drying and more durable than cotton (soon to be discontinued in favour of more weather resistant polyester material).

 To see the material each hammock is made from, look for the 'material' tab within the main product description.